 Modal Verbs fall into three different categories based on meaning.
 As a teacher, it helps to be aware of these categories because they 1) allow for different uses of the same word; 2) dictate how multiple modals can be combined in a verb string; and 3) determine whether defective forms can/should be used (we’ll explain this idea later in case you’re unfamiliar with it).

-The coursebooks you use may have topics like “Modals of Permission”, “Modals of Deduction,” etc., which are subtypes within the 3 main categories.
-So if you’re already familiar with those, you’ve got a let up on this post.
+The coursebooks you use may have topics like “Modals of Permission”, “Modals of Deduction,” etc., which are subtypes within the 3 main categories, or flavors.
+So if you’re already familiar with those, you’ve got a leg up on this post.

-The three categories of modals are Epistemic (relating to knowledge), Deontic (relating to ideals), and Dynamic (relating to performance).
+The three categories of modals are Epistemic (relating to speculation), Deontic (relating to ideals or regulations), and Dynamic (relating to performance).

 - Modals of Possibility: can, could, may, might